fbraem/mqweb/api/qmstatus.md

 ## <a name="inquire"></a>inquire
 Returns all status information attributes of the queuemanager with the given name.
-The data will be returned in the `status` property of the JSON object.
-When a WebSphere MQ error occurred an `error` property is set and the `status` property is not set.
+This action executes the MQCMD_INQUIRE_Q_MGR_STATUS pcf command.
+On success, the returned JSON object will have a `data` array, on failure an `error` object.

 > HTTP_NOT_IMPLEMENTED will be returned when this command is send to a
 > queuemanager on a z/OS system.
 MQCMD_INQUIRE_Q_MGR_STATUS is not available for